 Your path in research

 Research happens every day, right across all health and care services - from the community to acute trusts.
-The COVID-19 pandemic has put the spotlight on just how important research is.
+The COVID-19 pandemic has shown just how important research is.
 Research is critical to help discover which interventions work better for patients and ensures existing treatments are used in the best possible ways.
 It helps to find answers, fill gaps in knowledge and ensure best practice.

 Good for patients: